YinHk-Notes/javascript-cheatsheet-and-note/problems/scope.md

 ```

 ## block scope
+Before ES6 (2015), JavaScript had only Global Scope and Function Scope.

+ES6 introduced two important new JavaScript keywords: `let` and `const`.

+These two keywords provide **Block Scope** in JavaScript.

+Variables declared inside a **{ } block cannot be accessed from outside the block**:

 The area inside **curly braces{}** is **block scope**. **const** and **let** keywords allow developers to declare variables in the block scope, which means those variables exist only within the corresponding **block{curly braces}**.